-Managing your emotions is very much a question of choice.
+Controlling emotions is very much a question of choice.
 Do you want to, or not?
 So much has been written about emotions and how to deal with them effectively, yet many people can’t control this area of life.
 Why?
-Managing emotions effectively is actually like developing a skill or a habit.
-It is a way of doing something better, and as humans we struggle with change the most.
+Effectively managing emotions is actually like developing a skill or a habit.
+It is a way of doing something better, and as humans, we struggle with change the most.

-Changing the way you usually do something is not easy and it is even more difficult when it comes to emotions.
-When we are feeling ‘emotional,’ the last thing we want to do is calm down and try to deal with the situation pro-actively, we most often want to rant about what is upsetting us.
+Changing the way you usually do something is hard, and it is even more difficult when it comes to emotions.
+When we are feeling “emotional,” the last thing we want to do is calm down and try to deal with the situation proactively; we most often want to rant about what is upsetting us.

 If we understand a little more about how our emotions work, we are in a much better position to use this information to our advantage.
-Learning to control your emotions can be one of the best skills you will ever develop in your life.
-Your emotions lead to the actions you take and therefore create the life you are experiencing now, every part of it.
+Learning how to control your emotions can be one of the best skills you will ever develop in your life.
+Your emotions lead to the actions you take and, therefore, create the life you are experiencing now—every part of it.

 The point is, your emotions will naturally hijack your thinking—this is a given—but there are still ways to deal with this.